Shreeramghimire/AI_Engineering/Keras.md

 | **Optimized For** | Linear or symmetric activations (**tanh**, **sigmoid**) | Rectified, asymmetric activations (**ReLU**, **Leaky ReLU**) |
 | **Normal Variance $$\(\sigma^2\)$$** | $$(\frac{2}{n_{in}+n_{out}}\)$$ | $$(\frac{2}{n_{in}}\)$$ |
 | **Core Assumption** | Activations are approximately linear around zero. | Approximately half of the activations are zeroed out by ReLU. |

+**What is ResNets?**

+The Concept of skip connections (or shortcut connections), which allow training of incredibly deep neural networks without suffering from the vanishing gradient problem.
+Introduced by Kaiming He et al. in 2015